Transport in New Caledonia: Other domestic services

 DHC-6 Twin Otter of Air Loyauté at Ouvéa in 2014.

 Air Loyauté, established in 2003 by SODIL, operates three DHC-6-300s and planned to introduce two DHC-6-400s in 2011.
 It serves Lifou, Tiga, Belep Islands, and Touho, with charters to other airports and Port-Vila.

 Air Alizé, founded in 2004, provides medical evacuation, tourist, and urgent freight services using a Beechcraft 200 and Piper PA-31.

 Helicopter services at Magenta include Hélicocéan, Heli-inter Calédonie, and Hélitourisme for tourism, firefighting, and medical evacuations.

 Rail transport

 Ruins of the former Païta station in New Caledonia.

 The only historical railway in New Caledonia, the "Petit train de la mine," operated between Nouméa and Païta from 1904 to 1939.
 Planned to reach Bourail, it extended only to Dumbéa by 1906 and Païta by 1914, covering 29 km.
 Costly infrastructure, including tunnels and bridges, limited its expansion.
 It closed in 1940 due to financial deficits, epidemics, and road competition.
 Mining railways (over 400 km) still exist, with efforts by the Trainc association to revive a Nouméa–Païta tourist line.

-River transport

-River transport in New Caledonia plays a minimal role in the territory's overall transportation system, primarily due to the archipelago's geography.
-The main island, Grande Terre, is characterized by a central mountain range that gives rise to short, steep rivers prone to rapid flooding during heavy rainfall and drying out in periods of low precipitation.
-The longest river, the Diahot River, flows for approximately 100 km (62 mi) with a catchment area of 620 km² (240 sq mi), but like most rivers in the territory, it is not navigable for commercial vessels due to its variable flow and challenging terrain.

-Historically, indigenous Kanak communities have utilized rivers for traditional transportation, employing canoes for fishing, trade, and cultural exchanges along waterways.
-However, colonial and modern development focused on road, maritime, and air networks, leaving river transport largely undeveloped for commercial purposes.
-There is limited evidence of historical use for logging or mining transport during the colonial era, but such activities were constrained by the rivers' unpredictable nature.

-In contemporary times, rivers are mainly used for recreational activities, such as kayaking, canoeing, and eco-tourism excursions.
-Popular sites include the Dumbéa River near Nouméa, where guided tours offer opportunities for swimming and exploration, and the Blue River Provincial Park, known for its navigable sections suitable for kayaks and stand-up paddleboards.
-These activities support local tourism but do not constitute a formal transport network.
-Government reports emphasize the ecological sensitivity of these waterways, with regulations in place to protect biodiversity and prevent pollution.

-Overall, the lack of navigable rivers for large-scale transport underscores New Caledonia's reliance on other modes, with rivers serving primarily cultural, recreational, and environmental roles.